martido/homebrew-graph/README.md

 # brew-graph

-`brew-graph` is a Ruby script that creates a dependency graph of installed or all available Homebrew formulae.
+`brew-graph` is a Ruby script that creates a dependency graph of Homebrew formulae.
 The currently supported output options are *DOT* and *GraphML*.

 In general, if you'd like to know more about [Untangling Your Homebrew Dependencies][2], check out the blog post by Jonathan Palardy.

 ### Installation

-You can install `brew-graph` using the [tap repository](https://github.com/martido/homebrew-brew-graph):
+    brew tap martido/homebrew-graph

+**Note:** If you already have the brew-graph formula installed from [the old tap repository][4], uninstall it first:

+    brew uninstall brew-graph
-    brew install martido/brew-graph/brew-graph
+    brew untap martido/homebrew-brew-graph

-Alternatively, simply place `brew-graph.rb` somewhere in your `$PATH` as `brew-graph`.

 ## Usage

-If you installed using the above instructions, you can simply execute `brew graph -h` to see options.

-If within this repository directory, type `ruby brew-graph.rb -h` to display the options.

-    Usage: brew-graph [-f] [-o] [--highlight-leaves] [--highlight-outdated] <formulae|--installed|--all>
-    Examples:
-      brew graph --installed                                - Create a dependency graph of all installed formulae and print it in dot format to stdout. brew graph -f graphml --installed                     - Same as before, but output GraphML markup. brew graph -f graphml graphviz python                 - Create a dependency graph of the 'graphviz' and 'python' formulae and print it in GraphML markup to stdout. brew graph -f graphml -o deps.graphml graphviz python - Same as before, but output to a file named 'deps.graphml'.
+Type `brew graph --help`.

+    brew graph [options] formula1 formula2 ... | --installed | --all

+    Create a dependency graph of Homebrew formulae.

+    Options:

-        -h, --help
+     -h, --help            Print this help message.
      -f, --format FORMAT   Specify FORMAT of graph (dot, graphml).
 Default: dot --highlight-leaves    Highlight formulae that are not dependencies of another formula.
+Default: false
-Default: false --highlight-outdated         Highlight formulae that are outdated.
-Default: false -o, --output FILE                Write output to FILE instead of stdout --all                        Create graph for all Homebrew formulae --installed                  Create graph for installed Homebrew formulae
+     --highlight-outdated  Highlight formulae that are outdated.
+Default: false -o, --output FILE     Write output to FILE instead of stdout --installed           Create graph for installed Homebrew formulae --all                 Create graph for all Homebrew formulae

+    Examples:

+    brew graph --installed
+     Create a dependency graph of installed formulae and print it in DOT format to stdout.

+    brew graph -f graphml --installed
+     Same as before, but output GraphML markup.

+    brew graph graphviz python
+     Create a dependency graph of 'graphviz' and 'python' and print it in DOT format to stdout.

+    brew graph -f graphml -o deps.graphml graphviz python Same as before, but output GraphML markup to a file named 'deps.graphml'.

 ## Requirements
 You can use Graphviz to visualize DOT graphs.